PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/quickstart/psmoduledevelopment/templates-use.md

 # Additional information

  - It is possible to specify template parameters as hashtable, in order to avoid interactive prompts.
- - It is possible to first use `Get-PSMDTemplate` to select just what template to create from (Handy in case of multiple versions)
+ - It is possible to first use `Get-PSMDTemplate` to select just what template to create from (handy in case of multiple versions)
  - It is possible to set up default parameters, in order to always set the same value on the same template parameter prompt

 # Further reading